 Henry Wirz was born in 1822 in Switzerland.
 In 1849 he immigrated to the United States and attempted to go into business as a physician in New York City.
 Failing at this, he moved to Connecticut and then to Northhampton, Massachusetts where he worked as a translator in several small factories.
 There he took a job working at a water-cure establishment before moving to Kentucky to work as a homeopathic physician.
 He operated water-cure establishments in Cadiz and Louisville until 1857, when he moved to Louisiana to "take charge of" Cabin Teele, a 2,200 acre plantation owned by Levin R. Marshall.
 At Cabin Teele, Wirz continued to practice homeopathic medicine while overseeing the hundreds of slaves in bondage there.
 This was Wirz's first experience with controlling large numbers of people, a skill that would serve him later.

 At the outset of the Civil War, Wirz enlisted in the 4th Battalion of Louisiana Infantry, organized in his home of Madison, Louisiana.
-In the aftermath of Bull Run in July 1861, the unit was sent Richmond, where Wirz was assigned to guard duty at Howard's Factory Prison.
+In the aftermath of Bull Run in July 1861, the unit was sent to Richmond, where Wirz was assigned to guard duty at Howard's Factory Prison.
 He immediately began to organize prisoners, and developed a reputation for efficiency and callousness.
 He was, as one prisoner wrote in 1862, "the essence of authority at the prison… [he] thought himself omnipresent and omniscient."
 By the fall of 1861, Wirz attracted the attention of General John Winder, who at that time was in charge of the Richmond prison system.
 Winder placed Wirz on detached duty as a part of his prison management team.
 In November 1861 the Richmond newspapers reported that Sergeant Henry Wirz was one of seven men on the city's Prison Board, charged with ensuring the security of all military prisons in Richmond.
 Serving with Wirz on this board was Captain George C. Gibbs.
 Three years later the two men worked together at Andersonville, and Gibbs later testified against his colleague.

 Wirz's time on the Richmond Prison Board was relatively short-lived.
 In late November, 1861 he was sent to the prison at Tuscaloosa, Alabama to serve as the assistant to Captain Elias Griswold.
 At Tuscaloosa, like at most prisons that Wirz worked, prisoners remembered him with mixed feelings.
 Some recalled that he was instrumental in securing shelter in an unused hotel.
 At the same time one wrote that, "We have a Sgt Wertz over us as big a tyrant as ever was."
 Inconsistency proved to be a theme of Wirz's prison management, as one Richmond prisoner described, "He was a good fellow at times, and a very bad one at others.
 He would show his angular smile of half-stubborn good humor today, and curse us in his fragmentary English tomorrow."
 Regardless of how prisoners felt about him, the citizens of Tuscaloosa felt Wirz was a competent leader deserving of promotion.
 When Captain Griswold was transferred, they petitioned General Winder to place Wirz in command of the prison in Tuscaloosa.

 In the late spring of 1862, the prisoners from Tuscaloosa were transferred elsewhere for exchange, and Wirz was sent back to Richmond.
 On June 1, 1862 he was reassigned to serve as the Provost Marshall of Manchester, a community in Richmond that was later consolidated into the city.
 After only a few days Wirz requested another duty assignment and was placed on General Winder's staff and promoted to Captain, effective June 12, 1862.
 Within a few months, he was in command of Belle Isle & Libby Prison in Richmond, an assignment which brought him greater responsibilities and a higher profile within the Confederate military prison system.
-In September he was ordered to go south and document how many prisoners for the purpose of exchange.
+In September he was ordered to go south and locate missing records of Federal prisoners.
 Reporting directly to Robert Ould, Confederate agent of exchange, Wirz traveled as far as Houston, Texas between September 1862 and the spring of 1863.
 Upon his return he held a variety of positions, including Chief of Secret Police in Richmond, none of which he liked.
 He volunteered to deliver recently acquired weapons and ammunition from Charleston to the trans-Mississippi department.
 In mid-March 1863, Wirz applied for a medical furlough in order to seek treatment for an arm injury that he sustained at some point in the summer or fall of 1862.
 Wirz claimed that he was injured at the Battle of Seven Pines while serving as an aid to General Joe Johnston.
 However, his service records are unclear as to the details of this injury, and he was not yet commissioned as an officer when this battle took place.
 All that is certain is that he sustained a deep tissue injury to his right arm, and that this injury prompted him to request a furlough for medical treatment.
 What was supposed to have been a four month furlough to Europe for medical care was eventually extended by several months.

 By February 1864, Wirz returned and reported to General Winder.
 Winder, having worked with Wirz before, assigned this experienced officer to the new prison at Camp Sumter Military Prison at Andersonville.
 Colonel Alexander Persons of the 55th Georgia Infantry commanded the post when Captain Wirz arrived in early March.
 Wirz bore a letter from General Winder instructing Persons to give command of the prison's interior to Wirz, whom he called "an old prison officer, a very reliable man and capable of governing prisons."
 Complicating the situation, the Confederate government sent Major Elias Griswold, whom Wirz had worked for in Tuscaloosa, to Andersonville with similar orders to take charge of the stockade around the same time.
 This mix up was resolved later in the month, and Wirz formally took command of the prison stockade on March 27, 1864.